 While IQ doesn’t change much over the course of your life, EQ can be improved as you learn to use it.
-According to Lee Stuart, leadership programs manager at the KU Edwards Campus, “EQ can be developed through self-assessment, reflection and introspection, one-on-one coaching, and through a rewards or incentive system that places a premium on cooperation rather than on individual achievement.”
+According to Lee Stuart, “EQ can be developed through self-assessment, reflection and introspection, one-on-one coaching, and through a rewards or incentive system that places a premium on cooperation rather than on individual achievement.”
 Research shows that managers who undergo EQ training deliver twice the profits of the general management population, and employee engagement scores increase four times in emotionally intelligent work environments.

 Building a Winning Organizational Culture